logicalclocks/rondb/storage/ndb/rest-server/rest-api-server/README.md

   - **OpRetryInitialDelayInMS:** Initial delay used in expoential backoff for retrying failed operations.

+  - **OpRetryJitterInMS:** Jitter is added (or subtracted) from the retry delay to prevent failed operations from being retried at the same time

 - **Security:** REST server security settings

   - **TLS:** Enable/Disable TLS.
 The default value is *true*.